YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Access modifiers.md

 ```

 ### `protected internal`
-This combination is a member access modifier.
-A protected internal member is accessible from the current assembly or from types that are derived from the containing class.
+A `protected internal` member is accessible from the current assembly or from types that are derived from the containing class.
 ```cs
 // Assembly1.cs
 // Compile with: /target:library